NEU-Coop-2024/helical-jupyter/README.md

 ## Introduction

 echo_append is a Python project aimed at creating custom IPython cell magics for Jupyter Notebooks.
-The primary functionality is to accumulate and display the results of all executed cells, along with a 'Success!' message at the end.
+The primary functionality is to accumulate DOT language code and display the results of all executed cells as PNGs.

 ## Dependencies